akalverboer/Arduino-433-MHz-decoder-for-Nexus-outdoor-sensor/README.md

 # Arduino-433-MHz-decoder-for-Nexus-TH-outdoor-temperature-sensor

-Simple arduino sketch to decode 433 signal from Nexus-TH outdoor temperature/humidity sensor.
+Simple arduino sketch to decode 433 signals from a Nexus-TH outdoor sensor.
+Nexus-TH is a modulation protocol for temperature/humidity sensors.
+Sketch can be easy adapted to similar protocols.

-No libraries needed.
-Receiver on datapin D2 of NodeMcu.
+The sketch uses no libraries.
+The 433 receiver is connected to datapin D2 of NodeMcu.
 Modulation protocol: OOK_PULSE_PPM.

 ![OOK_PULSE_PPM Modulation](Images/nexus_protocol.png)

-Sketch can be easy adapted to similar protocols.

-Tested on NodeMcu ESP8266 board with cheap XY-MK-5V super regenerative receiver.
+Tested on NodeMcu ESP8266 board with a cheap XY-MK-5V super regenerative receiver.

 ![Receiver](Images/433_receiver_XY-MK-5V.jpg)